 Having the ability to customize your photos from the start will not only improve the quality of your pictures but give you more flexibility in editing them later.

-Techniques for Phone Product Photography
+Techniques for Mobile Phone Product Photography

 Before you begin photographing your products, you’ll need to set up your studio.
 Choose a flat surface, either on a tabletop or on the ground, and set up your background or lightbox.
 Whichever you’ve chosen to use, make sure it’s large enough to fill the whole frame of your photo without having to get too close to your product.
 Otherwise, you may end up having to crop your final photos awkwardly.

 Once your background is set up, you can get your lighting ready.
 As previously mentioned, if you’re using light from a nearby window, you may need to set up a reflector to create even lighting and reduce shadows.
 If you’re using a lightbox, setup may be as simple as plugging it in and flipping a switch.